French Onion Steak Pinwheels sliced and ready to eat.

 An overhead shot of the melted cheese crust so you can see it melting down the sides of the French Onion Steak Pinwheels.

-For more with caramelized onions, check out my French Onion Patty Melt, Tomahawk Steak with French Onion Crust and Smoked Cheesesteak Sliders.
+For more with caramelized onions, check out my French Onion Patty Melt, Tomahawk Steak with French Onion Crust, Steak with Tennessee Onions and Smoked Cheesesteak Sliders.

 Keep in mind, while steak pinwheels are full of savory flavor, they can be a bit heavy.
 However, the meal is easy to balance with a simple garden salad or some grilled vegetables, like charred bell peppers.